vbianchi/Mentori/README.md

 ## Next Steps & Future Perspectives

-The immediate focus is on resolving issues with the artifact viewer refresh and other minor items.
+The immediate focus is on enhancing in-chat feedback for tool operations and addressing the artifact viewer refresh issue.
 For a detailed, evolving roadmap and ongoing brainstorming, please see **`ROADMAP.md`** and **`BRAINSTORM.md`**.